corda/corda-docs-portal/content/en/platform/corda/4.13/community/checkpoint-tooling.md

 etc ...
 ```

-Note,
+#### Note

-* on WRITE (eg. a checkpoint is being serialized to disk), we have complete information of the checkpoint object including the Fiber it is
+* On WRITE (for example, a checkpoint is being serialized to disk), we have complete information of the checkpoint object including the Fiber it is
-running on and its checkpoint id (43c7d5c8-aa66-4a98-beed-dc91354d0353)
+running on and its checkpoint ID (43c7d5c8-aa66-4a98-beed-dc91354d0353)
-* on READ (eg. a checkpoint is being deserialized from disk), we only have information about the stack class hierarchy.
+* On READ (for example, a checkpoint is being deserialized from disk), we only have information about the stack class hierarchy.
-Additionally, if we are using the CRaSH shell `checkpoints dump` command, we also see a flows checkpoint id.
+Additionally, if we are using the CRaSH shell `checkpoints dump` command, we also see a flows checkpoint ID.

 ## Flow diagnostic process